-(16) Courses provided to students who are participating in an apprenticeship program that meets all of the following criteria:
+(16) Courses provided to students who are participating in a pre-apprenticeship or apprenticeship program that meets all of the following criteria:

 b.
 Has a documented plan of study with courses relating to a job-specific occupational or technical skill.

 c.
-Requires the participants in the program to be high school students when entering the program.
+Requires the participants in the program to be North Carolina high school students when entering the program.

 The State Board of Community Colleges shall not waive tuition and registration fees for other individuals.